sharedgithub/myTestRepo/src/readmes/Java-In-Depth.md

 so with both implicit and explicit typecast there is a chance of data loss like if you convert float to int the value after the points get truncated

+Explicit casting has two thing up casting and down casting

+Child d=(Parent)p;  // here compiler will not throw error but at runtime exception will be thrown as we are trying to cast one type of object 					to other

+Parent p=(Parent)c; //upcasting child object to supertype reference but actual object will be child. this never fails Child c=(Child)p; //this is called downcasting where the supertype reference holding the child object is given childtype refrence

+downcasting is required if there is a method defined in child and you want to call using parent reference...like ((Child) p).doSomethig();

 => object are stored in heap with null as there default value

 arrays are basically object with fixed number of items and of same type